 3. You have trouble stating what you want.

 You may be reluctant to state your needs or feel they are less important than those of someone who wants your time or help.
-By not stating your needs or time restraints, you leave the door open to agreeing to what is being asked of you.
+By not stating your needs or time restraints, you leave the door open to agreeing to what people ask of you.

 4. You thrive on helping.